yusufaine/tp/docs/UserGuide.md

 [<sub>return to table of content<sub>](#table-of-content)

 ### Save recipes
-Save the recipes in a human-readable text file on the your computer and is modifiable through a text editor if the user is familiar with the format (JSON). <br>
+Save the recipes in a human-readable text file on your computer and is modifiable through a text editor as it is JSON-formatted. <br>
 Usage: (Automatically updates text file upon each modifying (writing) operation).

 <div markdown="block" class="alert alert-info">